Freddy-2/ff-Statty/README.md

 ## ff-Statty
+    I have always been a huge football fan.
+My interest in fantasy football came later I've wanted a tool to see a player's stats alongside their fantasy points and to compare it with top and average players, so I made one!

 ### Check out ff-Statty
 ![ff-Statty Pic](ffstattypic.png?raw=true "kelp home pg") [ff-Statty Live Link](https://freddy-2.github.io/ff-Statty/)

-# Background and Overview
-    I have always been a huge football fan.
-My interest in fantasy football came later I've wanted a tool to see a player's stats alongside their fantasy points and to compare it with top and average players, so I made one!

 # Functionality and MVP Features
 * You are able to search by player name and see their 2018 statistics and fantasy points